what's in my portfolio?

 A mockup for a Macbook place on a table for a hair salon website

-As part of my Customer Experience in Healthcare class, I collaborated with the Mayo Clinic to create a solution to streamline the Living Systematic Review process, a critical tool in evidence-based healthcare.
-This project focused on designing an AI-supported, researcher-centered interface that reduces manual workload, improves data extraction accuracy, while maintaining transparency.
+For my Customer Experience in Healthcare course, I collaborated with the Mayo Clinic to design an AI-supported, researcher-centered interface that streamlines the Living Systematic Review process, a critical component of evidence-based healthcare.
+The project focused on reducing manual workload, improving the accuracy of data extraction, and maintaining transparency and trust in AI-assisted workflows.

 Client: